-(i) NOTE: Setting this field to UEFI disables the BIOS Boot Settings menu.
+NOTE: Setting this field to UEFI disables the BIOS Boot Settings menu.

-Boot SequenceEnables or disables the Boot Sequence Retry feature.
+Boot Sequence Retry Enables or disables the Boot Sequence Retry feature.
 If this option is set to Enabled and the system fails to boot, the system re-attempts the boot sequence after 30 seconds.
 This option is set to Enabled by default.

+Hard-Disk Failover

-Option Description Hard-Disk Failover Specifies the drive that is booted in the event of a drive failure.
-The devices are selected in the Hard-Disk Drive Sequence on the Boot Option Setting menu.
-When this option is set to Disabled , only the first drive in the list is attempted to boot.
-When this option is set to Enabled , all drives are attempted to boot in the order selected in the Hard-Disk Drive Sequence .
-This option is not enabled for UEFI Boot Mode .
+Specifies the drive that is booted in the event of a drive failure.
+The devices are selected in the Hard-Disk DriveSequence on the Boot Option Setting menu.
+When this option is set to Disabled, only the first drive in the list is attempted to boot.
+When this option is set to Enabled, all drives are attempted to boot in the order selected in the Hard-Disk Drive Sequence.
+This option is not enabled for UEFI Boot Mode.
+This option is set to Disabled by default

+Generic USB boot

+Enables or disables generic USB boot.
 This option is set to Disabled by default.
-Generic USB boot Enables or disables generic USB boot.
-Hard-disk Drive Placeholder Enables or disables Hard-disk Drive Placeholder.
-UEFI Boot Settings Enables or disables UEFI Boot options.
-The Boot options include IPv4 PXE and IPv6 PXE .
-This option is set to IPv4 by default.
-NOTE: This option is enabled only if the boot mode is UEFI.